The Vegan & Vegetarian Guide to Reykjavik

 Saffran is a popular fast-food restaurant chain that's relatively healthy.
 They have a tasty vegan wrap that's reasonably priced, and they serve an interesting vegan Satay dish.
 It's a good choice when traveling with kids as their children's menu also has vegan options.

 Their locations are rather out of the way for downtown visitors, but if you have a rental car in Reykjavik or are passing by, it's worth checking out.
-The closest restaurant is in the Glaesibaer shopping center, a 3-mile (5-kilometer) drive from central Reykjavik, and the other is in the neighboring town of Kopavogur.
+The closest restaurant is in the Glaesibaer Shopping Center, a 3-mile (5-kilometer) drive from central Reykjavik, with an additional Saffran branch in Kopavogur.
 Staying in?
 They also deliver.

 Saffran